A topological material in the III-V family: heteroepitaxial InBi on InAs: Results and discussion

-Our ARPES spectra exhibits a hexagonal symmetry as shown by the Fermi surface mapping in Fig.\ref{fig:fig2}(a).
-Within this hexagon, one can find the already well-known spin-orbit split surface states corresponding to the Bi(111)\cite{Hofmann06,AstHochst03,Ohtsubo12,Koroteev04}, in particular along the $\overline{\Gamma M}$ direction.
-By including the effects of SOC, our calculations performed for a Bi(111) monocrystal reproduced the overall hexagonal structure with these split states (Fig.(\ref{fig:fig2}(b)).
-There is however a particularity for this monocrystal deposited on the InAs(111)-A substrate as compared to the bulk one.
-Close to the $\overline{\text{M}}$ point one observe extra states shaped in a butterfly-like pattern as circled in Fig.\ref{fig:fig2}(a).
-We suggest that these electronic states are due to the filling of the bottom of the Bi conduction band and are clearly appearing in our calculation, see Fig.\ref{fig:fig2}(b).
-The electrons are supplied from the high density electron gas of the accumulation present on the pristine InAs(111) surface\cite{King10}.
+ARPES constant energy mapping at $E_{\mathrm{F}}$ is displayed in Fig.~\ref{fig:Fig3}(a).
+The main features of the ARPES spectrum exhibit a hexagonal symmetry, sketched with the purple dotted lines.
+One can see the already well-described Rashba-like spin-orbit split surface states corresponding to the Bi\hkl(111) crystal~\cite{Hofmann2006, Ast2003, Ohtsubo2012, Koroteev2004}, in particular along the $\overline{\rm \Gamma}$--$\overline{\rm M}$ direction.
+Our KKR calculations performed for a Bi\hkl(111) monocrystal reproduce the overall hexagonal symmetry with these split states [Fig.~\ref{fig:Fig3}(b)].
+Closer inspection of the measured Fermi surface reveals however new features for this particular monocrystal prepared InAs\hkl(111)-A as compared to previous reports on Bi\hkl(111) bulk crystals: close to the $\overline{\rm M}$ point, one observes new states shaped in a butterfly-like pattern [marked with a purple loop in Fig.~\ref{fig:Fig3}(a)].
+We suggest that these electronic states, of bulk nature, are due to the filling of the bottom of the Bi conduction band with electrons supplied by the high density electron gas of the accumulation layer present on the pristine InAs\hkl(111) substrate~\cite{King2010}.
+Our calculation reproduces clearly these states when electron doping is taken into account [Fig.~\ref{fig:Fig3}(b)].